hamza-mostafa/giftwrapper/README.md

  - The FileManager cleans the data directly after the upload, this is done in S3 service file, if file saving is required, please make sure to update the FileManager.
 Or if it is required just for temp time, please make sure to uncomment the File Manager.
  - Box calculations are held in the service folder/box.
  - Console.log have been added in all steps to measure the speed in a simple way.
+ - As the wrapper cannot be exact, and the extra is not known, 2 fields for the extra width and length that can be added to the wrapper, if exact is required, just replace it with 0.